What is Diverticulitis?

 Multiple different surgeries can cure diverticulitis depending on each individual case.
 Usually, a partial colectomy is done to remove the diseased part of the colon and reconnecting the reaming parts.
 In rare cases, multiple surgeries are needed in sequence to cure diverticulitis.

-If you have any questions about the treatment of diverticulitis or to set up an appointment, call Dr. Shawn Stevenson, DO, FACS at (602) 582-5233
+If you have any questions about the treatment of diverticulitis or to set up an appointment, call our office today at (602) 582-5233